1

 How much do pathology consultant jobs pay per hour?

-As of Jun 28, 2026, the average hourly pay for pathology consultant in the United States is $49.72, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for pathology consultant in the United States is $49.72, according to ZipRecruiter salary data.
 Most workers in this role earn between $24.28 and $62.50 per hour, depending on experience, location, and employer.

-What does a pathology consultant do?
+What is a pathology consultant?

-What are some typical challenges a Pathology Consultant might face when collaborating with multidisciplinary teams in a hospital setting?
+What are some typical challenges a pathology consultant might face when collaborating with multidisciplinary teams in a hospital setting?

 Pathology Consultants often work closely with clinicians, surgeons, and laboratory staff to provide accurate diagnoses and inform treatment decisions.
 A common challenge is ensuring clear communication of complex findings to non-pathology specialists, which requires translating technical information into actionable recommendations.
 Additionally, balancing urgent intraoperative consultations with routine casework can be demanding.
 Successfully navigating these challenges helps foster effective teamwork and directly impacts patient care.